Yeye7812-sbu/alx-low_level_programming/0x01-variables_if_else_while/README.md

 File 6-print_numberz.c contains a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line, using putchar without using the char variable type

+File 7-print_tebahpla.c contains a C program that prints the lowercase alphabet in reverse, followed by a new line